-In order to help you on your way to becoming a professional zombie slayer, we’ve create this short guide packed with useful tips and tricks to get you started.
+To help you on your way to becoming a professional zombie slayer, we’ve created this short guide packed with useful tips and tricks to get you started.
 If you want to learn more about WWZ, check out our review for the game.

 The Hellraiser is all about flashy explosions and dealing massive damage to groups of enemies with C4 and Claymores.
 This class is a lot more versatile and can be useful for both defending and flanking.
 Many of the Hellraiser’s perks focus on boosting damage dealt with explosives.

-WWZ features a wide-selection of weapons for dealing with the undead that are broken up into different tiers.
-While a majority of these are useful in most situations, there are some guns that are superior to others.
+WWZ features a wide selection of weapons for coping with the undead that are broken up into different tiers.
+While a majority of these are useful in most situations, some guns are superior to others.
 So let’s go over each tier and highlight some of the best weapons:

 Tier II – Includes the Assault Rifle (ARK-103), Sporting Carbine (Pac-15), SMG (TMP5), Combat Shotgun (S890), Sniper Rifle (Mk110), PDW (Senjata PDW) and Compact Shotgun (S890 Shorty).
-These weapons are easy to find on missions and can get you through a lot of battles even in higher difficulties.
-The stand outs here are the Assault Rifle and Sporting Carbine due to their immense stopping power, with the Combat Shotgun and PDW close behind.
+These weapons are easy to find on missions and can get you through a lot of battles, even in higher obstacles.
+The standouts here are the Assault Rifle and Sporting Carbine due to their immense stopping power, with the Combat Shotgun and PDW close behind.

 Heavy Weapons – Includes Revolver (Casull 6), Chainsaw (SchreiTech Forrest Warrior), Heavy Assault Shotgun (Taiga-12), MGL (Hailstorm MGL), Machinegun (MAG5), RPG Launcher (RPGL4 Rocket Launcher), Payload Rifle (BF25 Sniper Rifle) and the Grenade Launcher (Thumper GL).
 These weapons pack more of a punch, namely the Machinegun, RPG, Payload Rifle, and Heavy Assault Shotgun.